gongqilin/codetest/README.md

 **Deliverables:**

-- Code for the main program.
+- Source code for the main program.
-- Code for the unit tests.
+- Source code for the unit tests.
 - A README file explaining how to run your scripts and any other pertinent information.
 - A sample output run on a given dataset.